 What is the Edgeverse?

-The Edgeverse is a complete literary universe where all the stories you see here are happening.
-The stories stretch from the contemporary world to hundreds of years in the future, but all have a place in the same literary space, existing somewhere inside the ‘Edge’ universe.
+The core novels have been created by Jack and Seth and all occur in a complete literary universe, ‘The Edgeverse’, a place where all the stories you see here are happening.
+The tales told here stretch from the contemporary world that we all grudgingly put up with to hundreds of years in the future, but all have a place in the same literary space, existing somewhere inside the ‘Edge’ universe.

-As well as our books and stories, there are a series of articles to help new writers to master their craft.
-We also offer a completely free book about how to create and develop a high-quality piece of literary fiction.
+We also have a growing section devoted to helping new writers to master their craft.
+As well as all this there is a completely free book about how to create and develop a high-quality piece of literary fiction.